-- Dial triple zero (000) for an ambulance. - Stay with your friend until the ambulance arrives. - Do not leave them alone, stay with them until an ambulance arrives.
+- Dial triple zero (000) for an ambulance - Stay with your friend until the ambulance arrives.

 Getting help and information

 You can become dependent on meth very quickly.
 The longer you take meth, the more you will need to feel the effect.
 If you use it regularly and then stop, you will experience withdrawal symptoms.